HarimbolaSantatra/Neural-network-test-on-MNIST-Dataset/README.md

 - datasets: contain the MNIST datasets (train and test)
 - mnist.py: main python file

+### Current Issue
+Train file is currently missing due to its size.
+The reader can refer to link above to download the full datasets from Kaggle.

 ### Result and Improvement
 Currently, test accuracy is around 75%. <br>Later improvement may involve :
 - tinkering of the learning rate